We will start this article by telling you that you don’t necessarily need a bodyweight shoulder workout.

 The three heads can function synergistically - helping one another produce a certain type of movement - or antagonistically.

-Note: In the above bodyweight shoulder workout we’ve taken into account all three heads.
+In the above bodyweight shoulder workout we’ve taken into account all three heads.
 However, it’s difficult to train the lateral head through bodyweight movements only.

 The clavicular head of the deltoid produces the following movements: